LarsEmilMoller/Facial-recognition/README.md

 • Grey_Test_Fullcropped

-The script will print which indexes would be he right guesses for a specefic person, and afterwards the guesses of the 10 test images corresponding to that person.
+The script will print which indexes would be the right guesses for a specific person, and afterwards the guesses of the 10 test images corresponding to that person.
 This is done for each of the 6 subject, and then followed by the success rate of the experiment.

-In the directory Facial-recognintion, there are three additional python scrips.
+In the directory Facial-recognition, there are three additional python scripts.
 These can be used to further explore the algorithm.
 The python files are the following:

 Eigenface.py: This script creates images of the eigenfaces/principal components from a training set.
 The Images will be saved in the folder called Eigenfaces_{Training_set} in this folder Eigenface.py is located.